-Family Upset ‘Hospital Robot’ Delivered Terminal News
+Family Upset Hospital ‘Robot’ Delivered Terminal News

-A California hospital patient was given the worst kind of news, a terminal health diagnoses, by what his family described as a “robot,” NBC News reports.
+A California hospital patient was given the worst kind of news, a terminal health diagnosis, by what his family described as a “robot,” NBC News reports.

-Ernest Quintana, age 79, was at Kaiser Permanente Medical Center in the intensive care unit with his granddaughter, Annalisia Wilharm.
+Ernest Quintana, 79, was at Kaiser Permanente Medical Center in the intensive care unit with his granddaughter, Annalisia Wilharm.
 A nurse delivered to the family a device that includes a video screen which is used to conference in medical professionals from remote locations outside the hospital.
-The doctor, through the video chat, broke heart-braking news to the two: Quintana’s lungs were failing and it was likely that he would not live long.
+The doctor, through the video chat, broke heart-breaking news to the two: Quintana’s lungs were failing and it was likely that he would not live long.

 Wilharm said that she was extremely surprised that the news was broken in that way, on a screen instead of through a doctor present personally in the room.
 While the hospital acknowledged that the situation was unusual, they disputed the characterization of the tele-conferenced doctor as “a robot.”